Access cache formats for SharePoint lists and document libraries

 Cache data in local tables

 Access 2010 enhances the connected SharePoint list experience by caching data in local tables that persist across Access sessions.
 This enables Access to parse the bulk of the SharePoint XML data only one time.
-Later use of the links fetches only incremental data changes from the server.
+Later use of the links fetch only incremental data changes from the server.
 An additional benefit of using local tables internally instead of the in-memory rowsets is that multi-valued lookups and value list use in a SharePoint list becomes much faster.

 The first time that a link is opened, Access must still download all the data from SharePoint and parse it into the local tables.
 In some cases, all the data may be required immediately.
 For example, all the data must be read before you can move to the last record in the datasheet or run a query that has a join.
 In these cases, the time that is required to use the data is about the same as in Access 2007.
-The real-time savings occurs the next time that the link is used.
+The real-time savings occur the next time that the link is used.
 This occurs either after you start a new session of Access or if many SharePoint links are used within a session.

 Using Access 2010 Cached mode